gruntwork-io/terragrunt-engine-go/examples/client-server/README.md

 # Example Engine Client - Server implementation

+Example implementation of the Terragrunt IaC engine client and server.
+Use it only for testing purposes since it is allowing execution of arbitrary bash commands on the server.

-o build the client and server locally, run the `make` command:
+To build the client and server locally, run the `make` command:
 ```bash
 make
 ```